huntermBerkeley/gqf-artifacts/README.md

 Build
 -------
-This library depends on libssl.
+This library depends on [Thrust](https://thrust.github.io/).

+In addition, one of the filters available for testing, the SQF, depends on [CUB](https://nvlabs.github.io/cub/) and [ModernGPU](https://moderngpu.github.io/intro.html).

 The code uses two new instructions to implement select on machine words introduced in intel's Haswell line of CPUs.
 However, there is also an alternate implementation